mahuloq/JS-Practical-Components/README.md

 7. Scrolling Progress Bar
     Learned about some window quesry selectors, and about using debounce on functions that may interact or run too often.

+8. Reflection

+    A. The practice with query selectors and Event listeners was the most helpful.
+Only through repetition is stuff learned, so seeing it used over and over was helpful.

+    B. Each component ranked with difficulty.
+1. Stopwatch 2.
+Pricing 3.
+Crazy Buttons 4.
+Accordian 5.
+Scrolling

+    C.The organization of the script elements was very useful.
+Knowing that you should pull down what you need, then add event listeners, then define the functions lets you break down the problem into easier and smaller problems.